 All CFSEK funds are invested, but when you establish a fund, you tell us how to invest the money contributed to it.
 You can select from one of our predefined investment mixes or create a custom mix, letting you choose the balance of risk and opportunity for your fund.

-By default, the experienced investment professionals at the Greater Kansas City Community Foundation manage all CFSEK’s investments.
+By default, experienced investment professionals hired by the Community Foundation manage all CFSEK’s investments.
 But if you would prefer that another investment professional handle your fund’s portfolio, we can make that happen!

 Determine a fund type

 Finally, you can select which of the following types of funds you’d like to establish:

 - Donor-advised fund.
 In a donor-advised fund you play a continuing role in your fund’s activities.
 As often as you’d like, you recommend grants to be made from the fund to nonprofit organizations, religious institutions, or government agencies.

 - Designated fund.
 When you establish a designated fund, you specify which one charitable organization or purpose the fund should benefit.